REMAINS: Paper mill, stone walls

-Beaver Mills, Alabama was at its peak during the Civil War and a few years after.
-During the war, the town’s mill was used as a uniform depot.
-After the Civil War ended, the old uniforms were then converted into the making of bonded paper.
-The mill still stands today.
-There are tall stone walls in the area, and buttons from uniforms can be found in the town.
-The woods have taken over most of the area, and no buildings remain (other than the mill).
-Beaver Mills is on private property, and requires permission to enter.
-The bridges have since been removed to prevent anyone from intruding.
+Beaver Mills, Alabama (also known as Beaver Meadow) peaked during the Civil War, when the paper mill was used as a uniform depot.
+After the war ended in 1865, the old uniforms were used in the creation of bonded paper.
+The Beaver Meadow Post Office operated from 1890 to 1906.
+Today, the mill and tall stone walls are the last remaining building of Beaver Mills.
+Uniform buttons can be found scattered throughout the town.
+The surrounding woods have reclaimed the abandoned town.
+Beaver Mills is private property and requires permission to enter.
+Bridges entering the town have been removed to prevent trespassing.

 - Wikipedia.
 “Beaver Mills, Alabama,” www.Wikipedia.org